OGStudio/openscenegraph-cross-platform-guide/1.9.SampleUnderIOS/README.md

   ![Screenshot](readme/f456.png)

+  Since we have not added osgNativeLib headers to the project, we should reference them to be able to call osgNativeLib functions.

-  Go to project's `Build Settings`, find `Header Search Paths`, and add the following search paths:
+  Go to project's `Build Settings`, find `Header Search Paths` section, then add the following search paths:

   `/path/to/openscenegraph-cross-platform-guide-application/ios/src`